How to Enter Bali in 2026: Every Link, Form and Price

 You'll need your passport details, flight info, and your accommodation address in Bali

-My tip: You cannot do this much in advance.
+You cannot do this much in advance.
 So once you book your tickets, just add this step as a reminder to your Calendar.
 It takes about 3 minutes.
-Have your hotel or villa address ready (the full address, not just "Bali".
+Have your hotel or villa address ready (the full address, not just "Bali").

 3. Bali Tourist Tax (Levy) 2026